Jinja attractions and adventure activities

 Jinja is home to the source of the longest river in the world.
 From Lake Victoria in Jinja, the Nile flows through several countries to reach its final destination in the Mediterranean Sea in Egypt.
 These countries are South Sudan, Sudan, Ethiopia and Egypt.
 Using a speed boat, tourists can ride to reach the exact spot considered to be the source of the Nile River.
 If you thought nature is a wonder, it’s beyond words that the waters of the river (Nile) can be seen separating from that of the lake (Victoria) uninfluenced by any form of human action.
 Apparently, John Speke was the first European to discover the source of the Nile in 1858 and this site where he stood has been turned into a park with a very beautiful garden perfect for relaxation and marveling at the serene river down.
 You can visit the source of River Nile on a 1-day tour to Jinja.

 The stunning Itanda Falls are proof that the source of the Nile is not the only natural wonder that awaits you on a tour to Jinja.
-Itanda Falls in Jinja are a spectacular set of rapids formed on the Nile River in Jinja and are very powerful.
+Itanda Falls are a spectacular set of rapids formed on the Nile River in Jinja and are very powerful.
 Sight seeing enthusiasts can not imagine River Nile with all its full force unleashed!
 The Itanda Falls site is another stunning and bewildering and site.
 Out of Jinja city, reaching Itanda falls can be after 30-45 minutes of driving on a dirt road.
 You might want to check on our Jinja city and Itanda falls tour

 - Busowoko Falls